The water shortage in Spain is getting critical

 Climate Change is real and affecting Spain, says Ana Casals.
 The country is influenced by the Oscillation of the North Atlantic (NAO) which significantly affects the volume, frequency, and duration of rainfall on the Iberian peninsula.
-It sometimes happens that an anticyclone from the Azores hinders the bad weather from coming more to the south and Spain does not get rain.
+It sometimes happens that an anticyclone from the Azores hinders the foul weather from coming more to the south, and Spain does not get rain.

-The natural pattern of the NAO has not been studied enough to really understand how it functions but it seems clear that climate change influences it.
+They have not studied enough the natural pattern of the NAO to really understand how it functions, but it seems clear that climate change influences it.
 It so happens that the north of Europe is wetter than normal and in the south, it is drier.

-In the south, many farmers have changed to drip systems and that does help.
+In the south, many farmers have changed to drip systems, and that helps.
 But when these savings are used to amplify the export possibilities by the big companies, it does not help.
-It appears that there are 3.5 million hectares in cultivation, which need watering and that is getting to be too much.
+It appears that there are 3.5 million hectares in cultivation, which need watering, and that is getting to be too much.

 When one realizes there are 2000 million people in the world who have very limited access to clean drinking water and have to walk hours to go and fetch it, perhaps then we will start treating water with more respect.

 Education starts at home.
 When you brush your teeth, no need to keep the water running.
 This applies to washing your hands as well.
-Taking a shower would save quite a bit of water if you wet yourself first, turn the water off, soap and then rinse yourself.
+Taking a shower would save more water if you wet yourself first, turn the water off, soap, and then rinse yourself.